 Please be in touch if you are interested in learning more about personalized, individual mentoring or small group classes.
 I’m often working through a waiting list but will always be delighted to learn about you and your work.

 What does it mean to write about nature now?
 We are living at a time of great ecological peril and promise, when some thinkers are questioning whether “nature” still even exists.
 How to write about this complexity in authentic and evocative ways?
-How to convey both the beauty and the corruption of beauty?
-Together, we will consider some historical and contemporary nature writing.
-Noticing how the genre has changed over time will help us understand how our cultural conceptions of self and nature have both changed and remained the same.
-Contemporary nature writing often reflects complex social and political realities, while also reminding us of the abiding depth of feeling created by, for instance, placing one’s hand on a tree trunk and pausing to simply feel.
-In this course, your writing will be informed by both the timely and the timeless.
+Together, we will consider some historical and contemporary nature writing and you will learn about both the timely and the timeless ways we understand ourselves and nature.
 You’ll be guided by wide-ranging prompts and supported by shared explorations in this rich, essential, and deeply meaningful way of exploring the world.

 Here are two public lectures I gave as a Guest Artist for PNCA’s Creative Writing Residency: